 Earn your supervisor's high regard by establishing effective, professional work habits.
-Do not assume you are eligible for overtime, flexible hours, and other benefits.
-Regardless of your present salary, the people around you, or your future career goals, you are building the foundation for your work habits, and it is your choice to make them positive or negative.
-Your final evaluation includes attendance, punctuality, enthusiasm, initiative, and dependability, as well as other qualities noted on the Co-op Performance Evaluation form.
+Do not assume eligibility for overtime, flexible hours, or other benefits.
+Regardless of your current salary, the people around you, or your future career goals, you are building the foundation for your work habits, and it is your choice to make them positive or negative.
+Your final evaluation includes attendance, punctuality, enthusiasm, initiative, dependability, and other qualities noted on the Performance Evaluation form.